WordPress had been and still is the leader in the website development industry powering about 43% of existing websites

-Plus, today third party page builders provide a completely code-free WordPress WYSIWYG experience.
+Plus, today third-party drag and drop page builders provide a completely code-free WordPress WYSIWYG experience.
 With the right WordPress builder creating and running a WordPress website is a piece of cake (codeless cake).

 This is how a standard WordPress dashboard looks like.
 See there is no code.

-Uploading content, editing, and customizing are also beginner-friendly on WordPress.
+Uploading content, editing, and customizing are also beginner-friendly on the WordPress content management system.
 You basically just press buttons or drag and drop things where needed.

-Also, most web hosting companies provide a 1-click WordPress installation.
+Also, most web hosting companies provide a 1-click WordPress site installation.
 So, you can install WordPress on your website with no external help.
 Online tutorials eliminate the need for developers here.

 2. Plugins and feature extendibility

-Before we proceed any further, here is a major reason why most people love WordPress – it’s the Plugins (add-ons) that make WordPress super easy to use.
+Before we proceed any further, here is a major reason why most people love and use WordPress website– it’s the Plugins (add-ons) that make WordPress super easy to use.